caprest/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ### 4. Ease of Use

-**Simplified setup**: Unlike traditional robotic systems requiring precise calibration and coordinate mapping, our learning-based approach only needs demonstration data collection via teleoperation.
-While retraining is required for new environments, this is far more accessible than programming explicit trajectories.
+**Simplified setup**: Unlike traditional robotic systems that require precise calibration and coordinate mapping, our learning-based approach only needs demonstration data collection via teleoperation.
+While retraining is required for new environments, this approach is far more accessible than programming explicit trajectories.

 **Dual operation modes**: Teleoperation mode allows manual triggering of C-E, C-G, or C-C sequences with keyboard commands, while sheet mode automatically plays songs from text-based music score files.